mbssrc/givc/README.md

 This project is only a proof of concept to showcase possible intervm communication and modules using gRPC.

-The project exposes NixOS modules, which aim to be used with ().
+The project exposes NixOS modules, which aim to be used with the [Ghaf Framework] (https://github.com/mbssrc/ghaf/tree/givc-test).

 ## License